cargo-public-api/cargo-public-api/docs/MAINTAINER.md

 **E.** Avoid having large and long-lived branches.
 That increases the risk of future merge conflicts and sadness.
 Prefer many, small, incremental, short-lived PRs that is regularly merged to main.

+## Release strategy

+The release philosophy of this project is that it is perfectly fine to make more than one release per week, if circumstances makes that sensible.
+Why should users have to wait for even a single bugfix?
+It is better to release whenever there is something new.
+But sometimes it makes sense to wait 1-2 weeks to make a release, for example to batch up some ongoing PRs.
+Or sometimes you just feel like doing it that way.

+There is one external event that usually means we want to make a release as soon as possible, ideally the same day: When the rustdoc JSON format in nightly changes from one day to the next.
+If this happens, our Nightly CI job will detect it.
+If we don't make a new release, users that follows the installation instructions in README.md will see `cargo public-api` failures, because the `cargo public-api` will not know how to parse the rustdoc JSON format of latest nightly.

 ## How to release

 ### `public-api` and `cargo-public-api`